hipporasy/resume/content/projects/ERPSchool.md

 showInProjects: false
 ---

-I randomly check the SketchAppResource seeing UI designed by [Atiqur Rahaman](https://www.sketchappsources.com/contributor/atiqurrahaman) and I found that it is very nice for to work on.
+I randomly check the SketchAppResource seeing UI designed by [Syal](https://www.sketchappsources.com/contributor/syaluiux) and I found that it is very nice for to work on.
 I decided to make it happen in Flutter.
 I even do the `live coding` in YouTube for this project.
 Though, it is not completed but some UI look pretty good.
-[Source Design](https://www.sketchappsources.com/free-source/4631-travel-app-concept-sketch-freebie-resouce.html)
+[Source Design](https://www.sketchappsources.com/free-source/4655-education-recognition-program-ui-kit-sketch-freebie-resource.html)